xd6/jQueryDataTablesDropDownFilterPlugin/README.md

 ##Options
 - source
-  - array, AJAX object or string
+  - array/object, AJAX object, anonymous function or string
   - the data used to generate the <option> node's within the dropdown
-  - if an array is given, the array data will be used, assuming each array key => value pair as the value and title, respectively, for each <option>
+  - if an array or object with key=>value pairs is given, the array data will be used, assuming each array key => value pair as the value and title, respectively, for each <option>
+    - you may also use an object with **value** and **title** keys to define each <option>'s properties which will be used instead of inferring directly from the array/object's key/value pairs
-  - if an object is given, it will be called as the argument to jQuery's .ajax() function, and should define any appropriate AJAX options
+  - if an object containing AJAX parameters is given, it will be called as the argument to jQuery's .ajax() function, and should define any appropriate AJAX options
     - a JSON string is expected as the return to the AJAX function, which will be turned into <option> nodes with JSON key => value pairs turned into <option value="{key}">{value}</option>
     - you may specify a callback function as the success option to the AJAX object, which will be called after the <option> nodes have been created
   - if a string is given, it is assumed to be an AJAX URL which returns JSON data that will be turned into <option> nodes

-  -examples:
+  - examples:
   ```
-    // Using an array for the data source \\
+    // Using a regular key=>value array for the data source \\

     var dt = $('#table').dataTable({
         //... other DataTable options